Type: Fictional / Spec project

-The goal was to design the full UI of an operating system for industrial machines: not just a dashboard, but a complete, contextual interface system that works for every role in a plant, the operator running a single machine on the floor and the manager overseeing the entire facility.
+The goal was to design the full UI of an operating system for industrial machines: a complete, contextual interface system that works for every role in a plant, the operator running a single machine on the floor and the manager overseeing the entire facility.

 One product.
 Two radically different experiences.
 One shared design system.